FO-ODE/sam2ros/README.md

 Topics to be recorded in: `Tutorial4_ws2425.pdf`

-Record the rosbag in `ssh`, example:
+Record the rosbag in ssh, example:

 ```bash
 # please record the bag in /tmp